 This post is also available in: Español Русский ไทย Українська

 In 1985, the rapid HIV-related decline of Hollywood icon Rock Hudson changed popular opinion about the epidemic.
-Thirty years later, it’s hard to say whether Hollywood has really changed when it comes to the disease: It’s rarely spoken of, it’s all but impossible to name a working actor or director with HIV and all the red carpet celebs seem to have put away their red ribbons ages ago.
+More than 35 years later, it’s hard to say whether Hollywood has really changed when it comes to the disease: It’s rarely spoken of, it’s nearly impossible to name a working actor or director with HIV and all the red carpet celebs seem to have put away their red ribbons ages ago.

 But even still, Rock Hudson had an undeniable effect on the national conversation surrounding HIV.

 In the summer of 1985, the world was shaken unexpectedly by the premiere of a TV show that made national headlines.
 Christian cable network CBN debuted Doris Day’s Best Friends, a family-friendly talk show about celebrities and their pets, and the show’s very first guest was Day’s old friend and co-star, 1950s heartthrob Rock Hudson.

 It became immediately clear to viewers that Hudson was in bad decline.
 At the age of 59, the formerly strapping, 6’5” actor was visibly ill.
 Although he didn’t say it, he was dying of AIDS, and middle-America suddenly realized their butch movie hero with the sexy baritone voice was a gay man all along.

 Let’s back up a few decades.
 Rock Hudson got discovered in the early ’50s by well-known gay talent agent Henry Willson, a man renowned for cruising gay clubs and, according to Anne Helen Petersen at The Hairpin, for “picking up the most handsome, square-jawed, Captain America-type specimens for uses both personal and professional.”